GoogleChrome/web.dev/src/site/content/en/blog/push-notifications-display-a-notification/index.md

 On Chrome we get this notification on Linux:

-{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/RBQH1QGLIRT9HxJTDjkj.png", alt="Notification with icon on Chrome on Linux", width="380", height="100" %}
+{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/RBQH1QGLIRT9HxJTDjkj.png", alt="Notification with icon on Chrome on Linux.", width="380", height="100" %}

 and on Firefox:

-{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/EoS5ydulQRjq1nxTJxrA.png", alt="Notification with icon on Firefox on Linux", width="522", height="75" %}
+{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/EoS5ydulQRjq1nxTJxrA.png", alt="Notification with icon on Firefox on Linux.", width="522", height="75" %}

 Sadly there aren't any solid guidelines for what size image to use for an icon.